 Other crucial elements to review that help convert visitors are:

-Despite the majority of traffic coming from mobile devices, about a fifth of eCommerce sites still aren’t optimized for mobile.
+Despite the majority of traffic coming from mobile devices, about a fifth of retail sites still aren’t optimized for mobile.

 - Ease of Navigation